 Finally getting into: Swimming

 As some of you might have recognized, I am working as Marketing Development Manager for Scottish Swimming in my professional life.
 Being a rather proficient cyclist I have long wanted to bump up my swimming skills, and felt rather embarrassed that I have been working next to a swimming pool for almost a year now, yet I hadn’t really managed to make proper use of it.
-With a shiny new wet suit and some new trunks in the drawer, a girlfriend who is into surfing and the general guilt resting on my shoulders, I have now managed to change that.
+We even have a pool in our back garden for the kids and whenever we go on holiday, they always ask me to look into storage container rental so we can bring it wherever we go.
+But because I feel embarrassed with not knowing how to swim, sadly I do say no With a shiny new wet suit and some new trunks in the drawer, a girlfriend who is into surfing and the general guilt resting on my shoulders, I have now managed to change that.
 But how?

 It is really quite easy.
 I have volunteered to take swimming lessons together with other Scottish Swimming staff and their friends, to train us up for the next personal challenge.
 Remember that training can be taken from any level of expertise.
 In fact, people across the world are benefitting from doing so.
 Some people prefer Coast2Coast Private Swimming due to the more personal experience.
 In my case, I’ll be training in open water swimming, as I really like the idea, I might even be convinced to do the odd triathlon in the future.
 To get there, I had my first lesson this Thursday, and after warming up with combining the odd dive through the pool to test the new GoPro camera for Scottish Swimming with some lanes of breast stroke, my moment to shine came.
 If you or anyone you know has endured a swimming pool accident or potential drowning, you’ll want to get in to contact with a law firm that handles such cases, for more, click here.